 Featuring everything from Lucky Charms and Bagel Bites, it will also include a hot counter selling pizza slices, an iconic hot dog stand and a functioning Slushy machine, which will deliver colourful beads rather than sugary crushed ice.

-"Fond memories of trying to buy your first six pack of beer and getting carded at the counter by the skeptical clerk, your fake ID just didn’t cut it.
-On the way out passing the moody teen settling for a Big Gulp and a hot pretzel.
-Or popping in for a black coffee in a Yankees themed cup whilst drifting past the 99 cents bargain bin to pick up a ‘best’ of Kenny Rogers CD with some of the key hits missing.
+"Fond memories of trying to buy your first six-pack of beer and getting carded at the counter by the sceptical clerk, your fake ID just didn't cut it.
+On the way out, passing the moody teen settling for a Big Gulp and a hot pretzel.
+Or pop in for a black coffee in a Yankees themed cup whilst drifting past the 99 cents bargain bin to pick up a 'best' of Kenny Rogers CD with some of the critical hits missing.

-"It’s hanging out with the alluring leather jacketed bad boy and when he mock proposes with a sugar ring donut whilst he punches the air as 'Don’t You Forget About Me' plays over the tinny shop speakers in the background."
+"It's hanging out with the alluring leather-jacketed bad boy and when he mock-proposes with a sugar ring doughnut whilst he punches the air as 'Don't You Forget About Me' plays over the tinny shop speakers in the background."

 What can you expect to see?
 Lucy said: "How about a felt hot dog and help yourself to a squeeze of complimentary glitter glue mustard and ketchup from the dispensers?

-But first, to bring the Convenience Store to life Lucy's needs your support.
-She wants to raise half the funds for its production costs from crowdfunding to prove to her Angel investors that this an exciting art installation that people want to see.
+But first, to bring the Convenience Store to life, Lucy's needs your support.
+She wants to raise half the funds for its production costs from crowdfunding to prove to her Angel investors that this is an exciting art installation that people want to see.

 She hopes to raise £40,000, so she can ensure that this three-week exhibition will deliver everything it promises to be.
 Sound good?
 Pledge your own support over on Kickstarter.
 Or check out Lucy's work at sewyoursoul.co.uk.